michelinus/nfsw-server/README.md

 # NFSW-Server

-Project based on soapbox-race by nilzao (https://github.com/nilzao/soapbox-race)
+Project based on soapbox-race by nilzao (https://github.com/nilzao/soapbox-race).

+# HOW-TO: Compile Source:
+- Download Eclipse JavaEE.
+- Download eGit Maven SCM profile from the Eclipse marketplace.
+- Import project from the SCM profile .
+- Build the server with the built-in maven using `clean compile assembly:single`.

 # HOW-TO: Run the server: